Managing Service Accounts

 /var/run/secrets/kubernetes.io/serviceaccount, if the previous step has created a volume for ServiceAccount token.

-You can migrate a service account volume to a projected volume when
+You can manually migrate a Secret-based service account volume to a projected volume when

 TokenController runs as part of